pyenv/pyenv-virtualenv/README.md

 #### 2013XXYY

  * Removed bundled `virtualenv.py` script.
 Now pyenv-virtualenv installs `virtualenv` package into source version and then use it.
+ * On Python 3.3+, use `pyvenv` as virtualenv command if `virtualenv` is not available.
+ * Install setuptools and pip into environments created by `pyvenv`.

 #### 20130614